gar1t/gage-save/tests/lib-file-select.md

 ## Parsing include/exclude patterns

-`parse_patterns` parses include and exclude patterns to create a `FileSelect` instance.
+`parse_patterns` parses include/exclude patterns to create a `FileSelect` instance.

 Create a directory structure to apply patterns to.